syncfusion-content/wpf-docs/wpf/Pivot-Grid/Runtime-Calculated-Field.md

 ---
 layout: post
-title: Calculated Field | PivotGrid | Syncfusion
+title: Calculated Field in WPF Pivot Grid control | Syncfusion
-description: Support to insert a new calculated field at run-time based on existing calculation items | PivotGrid | Syncfusion
+description: Learn about Calculated Field support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Calculated Field
+# Calculated Field in WPF Pivot Grid

 The pivot grid inserts a new calculated field based on the existing calculated items using the calculated field window.
 This option is available as a menu item in the grouping bar context menu.